Please note that Tapas no longer supports Internet Explorer.

 It was absolutely the best place to be at the time!

-And to this, the prince became a beacon of benevolence, loved by many who roamed the golden paths of Chuhen Palace.
+To this, the prince became a beacon of benevolence, loved by many who roamed the golden paths of the Jianlai's core, Chuhen Palace.
 So much so that many fathers within the kingdom walls would beg the emperor to take their daughters in as the prince's consorts.

 The emperor didn't know what to make of this situation, but like father, like son, he too was stubborn.
-He made the decision to go against his son's wishes and fulfil his life with even more desires and indulgence.
+He made the decision to go against his son's wishes, and thus was the first crack in a musical sung specifically.

 But not all was what it seemed on the surface, and not all stories are told within a single line.

-This continued for months, and a wedge started to appear between the two—enough for the entire city to notice and quietly discuss.
+This continued for months, and with each attempt form the emperor, the wedge between father and son would grow.
+Enough for the entire city to notice and quietly discuss, noticing the change in atmosphere.

 Then one day, Jianlai's pride all collapsed in the sudden death of the emperor.